dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 ASC leased a dozen or so dedicated phone lines and twice that number of 300 baud modems from the phone company to connect the Datanet 30 to these terminals.

 These computers did not come with operating systems.
-They didn’t even come with file systems.
+They didn't even come with file systems.
 What you got was an assembler.

 If you needed to store data on the disk, you stored data on the disk.
 Not in a file.
 Not in a directory.
 You figured out which track, platter, and sector to put the data into, and then you operated the disk to put the data there.
 Yes, that means we wrote our own disk driver.